 I was rear-ended in a car accident where my car suffered minimal damage (rear bumper had to get replaced) but my injuries were still significant (severe whiplash).
 Ultimately I was treated 23 times (19 PT sessions and 4 dr visits/urgent care).
 The claims adjuster does not believe my 19 PT sessions...
 Read more »

 This is a typical tactic from a California auto insurance carrier.
 Claiming "minimal impact" and alleging "delay in treatment" are two of the more common excuses for low settlement offers.
-Because you have already initiated the small claims action, you have two choices: (1) let the small claims...Read more »
+Because you have already initiated the small claims action, you have two choices: (1)...Read more »

 If she was an excluded driver on your policy, you may not be able to file any claims with your own insurance.
 If she was injured, she would still have the right to assert a bodily injury claim against the drunk driver or their insurance.
 You would also have the right to assert a claim for the...Read more »